-Installing Zim is easy.
+Installing Zim Framework is easy.
 You can choose either the automatic or manual method below:

 Automatic installation